Property settlements can be complex, especially when the separating couple has a large asset pool.

 Lastly, the court will determine whether the proposed division of property is “just and equitable”.

-In the case of Aleksovski v Aleksovski the Full Court considered the treatment of a personal injury award in a property settlement.
+In the case of Aleksovski v Aleksovski the Full Court considered the treatment of a personal injury claim in a property settlement.
 The separating couple had three children of the marriage and earned similar incomes.
 Eight years prior to separating, the wife was injured in a motor vehicle accident and received $143,000 in compensation.

-The Trial Judge treated the compensation amount as a “financial contribution” of the wife, and allowed a 15 per cent adjustment in her favour.
+The Trial Judge treated the personal injury compensation amount as a “financial contribution” of the wife, and allowed a 15 per cent adjustment in her favour.
 The wife was given a 77 per cent share of the total property pool.

 The husband appealed the decision and the wife’s entitlement decreased by 15 per cent, to 62 per cent.
-In their judgment Justices Baker and Rowland held that, in most cases, a personal injury award will be treated as a contribution by the party who suffered the injury, and adjustments will be made accordingly.
+In their judgment Justices Baker and Rowland held that, in most cases, a personal injury payout will be treated as a contribution by the party who suffered the injury, and adjustments will be made accordingly.